S-IC: Design

 The S-IC was composed of five major subsections.

 The largest and heaviest single component of the S-IC was the thrust structure, with a mass of 48000 lb.
 It was designed to support the thrust of the five engines and redistribute it evenly across the base of the rocket.
-There were four anchors which held down the rocket as it built thrust.
+There were four anchors that held down the rocket as it built thrust.
 These were among the largest aluminum forgings produced in the U.S. at the time, measuring 15 ft long and weighing in at 1800 lb.
 The four stabilizing fins withstood a temperature of 2000 F.

-The five F-1 engines were ignited in 3 staggered events, where the center engine was first ignited, followed by two outer engines, and then the remaining two outer engines.
+The five F-1 engines were ignited in 3 staggered events, where the center engine was first ignited, followed by a diagonal pair of outer engines, and then the remaining two outer engines.
 These three ignition events were separated by just 300 milliseconds.
 This staggered ignition approach lessened the loads on the thrust structure, as an instantaneous ignition of all five engines would impart immense stress on the stage.

 Above the thrust structure was the fuel tank, containing 209000 USgal of RP-1 fuel.
 The tank itself had a mass of over 12 ST dry and could release 1300 USgal/s.
 Nitrogen was bubbled through the tank before launch to keep the fuel mixed.
 During the flight the fuel was pressurized using helium, which was stored in tanks in the liquid oxygen tank above.
-Both the thrust structure and fuel tank had alternating black and white paint, in order to monitor the vehicle's roll during flight.
+Both the thrust structure and fuel tank had alternating black and white paint in order to monitor the vehicle's roll during flight.

 Between the fuel and liquid oxygen tanks was the intertank.
 This contained propellant fill and drain lines for the liquid oxygen tank as well as a portion of the five liquid oxygen feed lines for the engines.